tonym128/ESP32_Arduboy/GAMES/evade/sound/tools/miditones/README.txt

 *
 *  -pi  Ignore notes in the MIDI percussion track 9 (also called 10 by some) *
-*  -dp  Generate IDE-dependent C code to define PROGMEM *
+*  -dp  Generate IDE-dependent C code to define
+*
 *  -r   Terminate the output file with a "restart" command instead of a "stop" command.
 *